isaacs/joyent-node-on-smart-example/README.md

 # Installing a Node service on a Joyent SmartMachine

-This article will teach you how to get up and running with [Node.js](http://nodejs.org/) on a regular Solaris SmartMachine from [Joyent](http://www.joyent.com/)
+This article will teach you how to get up and running with [Node.js](http://nodejs.org/) on a SmartOS SmartMachine from [Joyent](http://www.joyent.com/).
+Since SmartOS uses Solaris under the hood, we'll be leveraging some of its awesome package powers.

 To make things a bit simpler, we're just going to create a server that does nothing but the normal `Hello World!` web server.
+You can of course us the same techniques for any more advanced node program.

 This article's content and the code samples are also available [on Github](http://github.com/isaacs/joyent-node-on-smart-example).
 If you prefer to